|

 This welding method involves creating an arc between the electrode and a work-piece, with the heat of the arc melting the electrode coating and forming a protective slag.
 The weld metal is created by the core electrode wire as well as iron powder in the coating.
 After welding, the slag layer on top of the joint must be removed.

 During the process, the flux condenses into a gas that protects the electric arc that develops between the electrode and the metal being welded.
-This prevents contamination from ambient gases and makes Stick Welding as opposed to MIG (GMAW), acceptable for outdoor operations.
+This prevents contamination from ambient gases and makes Stick Welding, as opposed to MIG (GMAW), more suitable for outdoor operations.

 Shielded Metal Arc Welding Equipment

-The SMAW power supply provides a constant current output, which ensures that the current (and hence the heat) remains reasonably constant
+At the core of SMAW equipment is the power source.
+The power supply provides a continuous output, which ensures that the current (and hence the heat) remains reasonably constant.
+You have two types: constant current (CC) and constant voltage (CV).

-This is significant since the majority of SMAW applications are manual, requiring the user to hold the torch.
+For stick welding, CC is your general go-to.
+It adjusts voltage to maintain a steady current, essential for a stable arc.
 Sustaining a suitable continuous arc distance is challenging if a constant voltage power source is utilised instead, as this might generate extreme heat changes, making welding more challenging.

-Because the current is not kept perfectly constant, expert welders executing complex welds can adjust the arc length to generate slight variations in the current.
+However, constant voltage can be used in certain situation if you are a more experienced welder.
+Because with constant voltage the current is not kept perfectly constant, expert welders executing complex welds can adjust the arc length to generate slight variations in the current.

 Types Of Shielded Metal Arc Welders